Supreme Court rules unanimously for Germany in Nazi art sale case

-The case concerns a collection of medieval art called the Welfenschatz, or in English, the Guelph Treasure, purchased by a consortium of three art firms owned by Jewish residents of Frankfurt in the early 1930s.
+The case concerns a collection of medieval art called the Welfenschatz, or in English, the Guelph Treasure, held by a consortium of three art firms owned by Jewish residents of Frankfurt in the early 1930s.

 The consortium sold some of the art to museums in Europe and the United States.
 But in the rise of the Nazi government, Hermann Goering — Adolf Hitler’s deputy and the prime minister of Prussia — became interested in the remainder of the Welfenschatz.